jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-03-Integrating-digital-transformation-into-master-planning.md

 excerpt: "This post explores how digital transformation is reshaping master planning, highlighting the need for innovative approaches to infrastructure, engagement, and redevelopment."
 ---

 The digital transformation of communities is reshaping how we plan, build, and engage.
 Technology-driven change requires not only new tools, but also updated planning approaches to infrastructure, governance, and community engagement.
+As technology evolves at an extraordinary rate, it presents both opportunities and challenges that warrant careful consideration.
+This transition goes beyond merely adopting new technologies; it necessitates a reevaluation of how we engage with the world around us.

 Key considerations from Michigan State University Extension Citizen Planner for integrating digital transformation into master planning: